xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 referred to the conquering methods used as 'massacres'.

 The French Republic, under Napoleon, had two strategic goals in the
-Mediterranean: to [control it]{.ul} and to [create a French corridor to the Red Sea and the Indian Ocean]{.ul} in order to create a disadvantage for the Ottoman Empire and Great Britain.
-In diplomatic terms, this meant the betrayal of the alliance between France and the Ottoman Empire that can be traced back to the [16th century]{.ul}.
+Mediterranean: to control it and to create a French corridor to the Red Sea and the Indian Ocean in order to create a disadvantage for the Ottoman Empire and Great Britain.
+In diplomatic terms, this meant the betrayal of the alliance between France and the Ottoman Empire that can be traced back to the 16th century.
 Since he was aware of this, Napoleon tried to present his expedition to the Egyptians as something that was done in the name of the Sultan against the Mamluks (who desired independence), hoping that the Sultan wouldn't consider his